blazium-engine/blazium-docs/tutorials/3d/csg_tools.rst

 shapes or custom meshes to create more complex shapes.
 In 3D modeling software, CSG is mostly known as "Boolean Operators".

-Level prototyping is one of the main uses of CSG in Godot.
+Level prototyping is one of the main uses of CSG in Blazium.
 This technique allows users to create the most common shapes by combining primitives.
 Interior environments can be created by using inverted primitives.

-.. note:: The CSG nodes in Godot are mainly intended for prototyping.
+.. note:: The CSG nodes in Blazium are mainly intended for prototyping.
 There is
           no built-in support for UV mapping or editing 3D polygons (though extruded 2D polygons can be used with the CSGPolygon3D node).